skpeters87/langchain-rag-demo/README.md

-# langchain-rag-demo
+# 🦜 langchain-rag-demo 🐑
-Playground example from pixegami
+Playground example from pixegami on rag